yousif-khalil-abdulkarim/daiso-core/.changeset/icy-plants-appear.md

      * @param key The unique identifier for the lock.
      * @param owner The new identifier for the entity acquiring the lock.
      * @param expiration The new date and time when the lock should expire.
 Use `null` for a lock that doesn't expire.
-     * @returns Returns the lock's owner and expiration data after update or null if key is not found.
+     * @returns Returns a number greater than or equal to `1` if the lock was successfully updated because it was expired, or `0` if the lock was not updated (e.g., it was not expired or did not exist).
      */
     updateIfExpired(
         key: string,
         owner: string,
         expiration: Date | null,
-    ): Promise<ILockData | null>;
+    ): Promise<number>;

     /**
      * Removes a lock from the database regardless of its owner.